elibarzilay/test/README.md

 * dragging an unassigned issue will assign it to you,
 * dragging an issue to the "Done" column marks it as closed, and dragging one back out will re-open the issue.
+In addition, you can edit issues right on the board: just click an issue title and the issue will pop-up on the right.

 Since [the grading board] is the main place for synchronizing the grading work, there are a few things that are worth doing: